Denny Way Paving Project

 Learn More

-To ensure you're being informed of the latest updates and developments on the Denny Way Paving project, we encourage you to sign up for our project emails here.
+If you would like to get regular updates about the Denny Way Paving project, please sign up for project emails here.
 This will give you detailed information about construction activities, traffic detours, timelines, and any changes that may affect your neighborhood or travels.
 Please feel free to share the details of our website and project emails with friends, family, colleagues, or anyone who might be interested in knowing more.
 The project team is available for briefings to community organizations and employers and can answer questions you might have.

 You can stay up to date by subscribing to our project email list